aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-images-to-dxf-format/_index.md

 In this step, we customize the font for each CAD document, adding a touch of uniqueness to your visual representations.

-## Step 2: Hide All "Straight" Lines
+## Step 2: hide all "Straight" lines

 ```csharp
 // Hide all "straight" lines